nasa/cumulus/docs/deployment/README.md

 Run `terraform init`[^3]

-You should see output like:
+You should see an output like:

 ```shell
 * provider.aws: version = "~> 2.32"